KennyHT/learn-kubernetes/labs/services.md

 Now let's try making a request to the service.

     wget kuard-service -q -O -
+    wget kuard-service.learn-k8s -q -O -

-What's neat is that the service is constantly monitoring the Pods who's labels match it's selector query and so knows which Pod Ip addresses (endpoints) to route the request to.
+What's neat, is that the service is constantly monitoring the Pods who's labels match it's selector query and so knows which Pod Ip addresses (endpoints) to route the request to.

 Exit (to kill) the debug container.